 This is one of the most commonly recognized signs on any box.
 The recycle symbols signifies that a part of the box has been recycled before, made from recycled materials, or that the entire box can be recycled after use.
 This symbol is a representation of sustainable practices on the part of the shipper.

 The Forest Stewardship Council (FSC) certification ensures suppliers and businesses are seeking, buying, and using materials that come from well-managed forests and recycled sources.
 The sign is to say that the materials of the box are FSC approved.

 It is important to note that not everyone can use the FSC label.
 Due to the Chain-of-Custody certification process, every business that wants to produce or outsource an FSC-certified product or package must also be FSC.
 Read more about the chain of custody here.

 The sign of a man disposing of waste in a trash can signifies the general act of being responsible when it comes to discarding your boxes or the items inside (e.g. tissue paper, bubble wrap, etc).

 Plastic recycling signs depend on what type of plastic was recycled.
 It is represented with the recycle symbol and a number in the middle.
 The number should tell you the type of plastic that was recycled and used.

-The above list of shipping symbols is not exhaustive.
-You may find that there are symbols that are country-specific and even specific to the type of packaging and the use (e.g. food packaging).
+There you have it!
+These are some of the most commonly used packing symbols on shipping cartons.
+This list of shipping symbols is not exhaustive, and you may find that there are certain symbols that are country-specific or even specific to the type of packaging and the use (e.g. food packaging).

 Want to use these symbols on your packaging?
 Download the Adobe Illustrator file here!